text-machine-lab/similarity-loss/README.md

 ## Description
 PyTorch implementation of the autoencoder that uses word similarities for the reconstruction of the input sentences.
-Parameters used for training the model are stored in a separate file `parameters.py`.
+Parameters and file locations used for training the model are stored in a separate file `parameters.py`.
 The input data is stored under the `data` folder, the trained model is saved to the `models` folder.

-## Requirements
+## Requirements and dependencies
 Requires PyTorch v0.4 and higher.